Kristina01111000/lavendersite/README.md

 email her about connecting other social medias to the site

--> sent renewal email to her

 - check to see if she updated the google doc year
-- make sure it is still working right
-- send her an email with everything on monday

-- check the site and make sure that the images are good

-- site reset is soon, email her about it
--
-- sent her a new copy of the email
 - try to renew the site tomorrow, i changed the payment information on bluehost
 ----> renewed it, double check it tomorrow, then email her